perched

 Spanish

-Word perch is considered uncommon in modern English.
+Word perched is considered rare in modern English.

 Definitions